Downward Dog Pose: Techniques and Tips for Perfect Alignment

 The Downward Pose, also known as Adho Mukha Svanasana in Sanskrit, is among the most recognizable and widely practiced yoga poses.
 It's a staple in many yoga routines, from the gentlest Hatha classes to the more dynamic Vinyasa flows.

-Downward Dog is a standing yoga pose that primarily stretches the hamstrings, shoulders, calves, arches, hands, and spine while building strength in the arms, shoulders, and legs.
+Downward Dog is a standing yoga pose that primarily stretches the hamstrings, shoulders, calves, arches, hands, thighs, forearms, chest, and spine while building strength in the arms, shoulders, and legs.
 As an inversion, where the heart is higher than the head, it also offers the benefits of such postures, including increased circulation and mental rejuvenation.
+Downward dog pose is often practiced as a transition between standing and floor pose, such as in the Sun Salutation pose.

 The Benefits Of Downward Dog